BradleyC/docs_canopy/docs/index.md

 # Tech
 Canopy is built on Ethereum.
 In order to speed up finality of transactions, it uses Plasma (at first a third party service).

-Canopy is mobile-first, built to be used in iOS Safari or Android Chrome.
+Canopy is mobile-first, built to be used in iOS or Android browsers.
 Also great in mobile wallets.

+# Who are the maintainers?
+We mentioned that "the maintainers" receive a partial payout from every windfall, but who are these maintainers?

+Maintainers of Canopy are:
+* Software Developers, Designers, etc
+* Community Caretakers

+This is to say that there is a financial incentive for early Community Caretakers to bring their communities into Canopy - fostering a community will bring a form of royalties.
+And of course, an incentive for technologists to build the platform.

 # Tokenomics
 Canopy has its own token, which should start at a very low cost.
 Users should feel like creation and curation costs anything from pocket change to lunch money, and _not more_.